Cubs vs. Phillies Player Props Betting Odds

-Player prop bet options for Alec Bohm, Cody Bellinger and others are available when the Philadelphia Phillies host the Chicago Cubs at Citizens Bank Park on Friday at 7:05 PM ET.
+You can wager on player prop bet odds for Alec Bohm, Nico Hoerner and others on the Philadelphia Phillies and Chicago Cubs before their matchup at 4:05 PM ET on Saturday at Citizens Bank Park.

 Bet on this matchup or its props with DraftKings!